minaskar/zeus/docs/cookbook.rst

 Autocorrelation Analysis recipes
 ================================

-- Measure the autocorrelation time and effective sample size of a chain This recipe demonstrates how to compute the autocorrelation time of a chain (i.e. a measure of the statistical independence of the samples).
+- Measure the autocorrelation time and effective sample size of a chain (soon) This recipe demonstrates how to compute the autocorrelation time of a chain (i.e. a measure of the statistical independence of the samples).
 Having this we can also calculate the effective sample size of the chain.